 Three Program Tracks

-MJF accomplishes its goal to help meet the legal needs of low-income and disadvantaged Minnesotans through three primary tracks: the Law School Public Service Program, the Summer Clerkship Program, and Street Law.
+MJF accomplishes its goal to help meet the legal needs of low-income Minnesotans through three primary tracks: the Law School Public Service Program, the Summer Fellowship Program, and Street Law.

 The Law School Public Service Program

-MJF’s Summer Clerkship Program (SCP) makes it possible for law students to work with legal aid offices and other public interest organizations serving low-income, disadvantaged and under-represented Minnesotans each summer.
+MJF’s Summer Fellowship Program (SFP) makes it possible for law students to work with legal aid offices and other public interest organizations serving low-income and under-represented Minnesotans each summer.
 Participating law students help lawyers serve clients who, because of program overload, otherwise could not be served.
 The law students learn about the legal needs of eligible clients, are given a chance to develop their legal skills, and gain the experience they will need to be attorneys who are dedicated to performing pro bono legal work after graduation.Learn More